gbellocchi/genov/README.md

 ## Introduction
 ### Description
-**GenOv** is a set of Python-based tools to simplify the design of accelerator-rich heterogeneous embedded architectures [1].
+**GenOv** is a set of Python-based tools to simplify the design of heterogeneous RISC-V-based FPGA overlays [1].

 The tool generates both system components and accelerator wrappers, based on the HWPE protocol [2, 3].